MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/overview-dataflows-across-power-platform-dynamics-365.md

 ### Dataflow integration with Microsoft Power Platform and Dynamics 365

-Because a dataflow stores the resulting entities in cloud-based storage, other services can interact with the data produced by dataflows.
+Because a dataflow stores the resulting tables in cloud-based storage, other services can interact with the data produced by dataflows.

 ![Dataflow integration with Microsoft Power Platform and Dynamics 365.](media/overview-dataflows/dataflow-power-platform.png)